-As of June 30, 2019 and 2018, CEFA reported net pension liabilities for their proportionate shares of the net pension liability of \$619,197 and \$1,122,077, respectively.
+As of June 30, 2020 and 2019, CEFA reported net pension liabilities for its proportionate share of the net pension liability of \$639,436 and \$619,197, respectively.

 CEFA's net pension liability for the Plan is measured as the proportionate share of the net pension liability.
-The net pension liability of the Plan is measured as of June 30, 2018, and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2017 rolled forward to June 30, 2018 using standard update procedures.
+The net pension liability of the Plan is measured as of June 30, 2019, and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2018 rolled forward to June 30, 2019 using standard update procedures.
 CEFA's proportion of the net pension liability was based on the State Controller's Office (SCO) projection for CEFA.
-The SCO identified a total of 29 entities that are reported in the State's CAFR which are proprietary funds (enterprise and internal service) and fiduciary funds (pension and other employee benefit trust funds), component units (discretely presented and fiduciary), and related organizations, that have State employees with pensionable compensation (covered payroll).
+The SCO identified a total of 29 entities that are reported in the State's CAFR which are proprietary funds (enterprise and internal service) and fiduciary funds (pension and other employee benefit trust funds), component units (discretely presented and fiduciary), and related organizations, that have state employees with pensionable compensation (covered payroll).
 The SCO calculated and provided these funds/organizations with their allocated pensionable compensation percentages by plan.
-CEFA's proportionate share of the net pension liability for the Plan as of June 30, 2018 and 2017 was 0.00197% and 0.00307%, respectively.
+CEFA's proportionate share of the net pension liability for the Plan as of June 30, 2019 and 2018 was 0.00190% and 0.00197%, respectively.

-For the year ended June 30, 2019 and 2018, CEFA's recognized pension expense was \$9,135 and \$148,026, respectively.
+For the fiscal years ended June 30, 2020 and 2019, CEFA's recognized pension expense was \$68,896 and \$9,135, respectively.